sumnulu/fikrimuhal-staj/acikdemokrasi.api.messages.md

 **General Errors**

-- 601 Wrong api key
+- 600: Wrong api key

 **Security and Permission**
-- 601 You are not logged in
+- 610: You are not logged in
-- You do not have permission
+- 611: You do not have permission

-### Fetching
+**Data retrieval**
-No results found
+- 620: Object not found

-### Operations
+- 621: No results found

-Item deleted
+**Data actions**

-### Posting
+- 630: Item deleted
-Text is longer than 140 characters
+- 631: Text is longer than 140 characters
-Invalid vote value
+- 632: Invalid vote value
-Values are not valid
+- 633: Values are not valid